MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 ## Check the transaction state before rolling back

 The CATCH block will handle errors that occur anywhere in the TRY block, so if an error were to occur outside of the BEGIN TRANSACTION...COMMIT TRANSACTION block, there would be no active transaction to roll back.
-To avoid this issue, you can check the current transaction state with XACT_STATE(), which returns one of the following values:
+To avoid this issue, check the current transaction state with XACT_STATE(), it'll return one of the following values:

 - **-1**: There is an active transaction in process that cannot be committed.
 - **0**: There are no transactions in process.